 - Red onions, sliced

 - Place the chickpeas in a large container and cover with 4 inches of water.
-Let them soak overnight (12-16 hours).
+Let them soak for 24 hours.

 - Shape the dough into balls, using roughly 2 Tbsp of mixture each.
-Place the shaped falafel onto a baking sheet or plate.
+Press each ball into a 1/2 inch thick patty.
+Place the shaped patties on a greased baking sheet and let rest for 15-30 minutes.

 - Remove the cooked falafel from the oil and place on a paper towel lined plate.
 Continue until all falafel have been fried.
 (You can fry more than one at a time, just be sure not to overcrowd the pan.)